instantiations/tonel-vast/README.md

 ## ENVY Application versions

-When loading an Application (from a Tonel package), the loader will ask for the desired version you want to assign, if you don't specify any version, the Application won't be versioned and will remain as an edition.
+When loading an Application (from a Tonel package), the loader will ask for the desired version you want to assign.
+If you don't specify any version, the Application won't be versioned and will remain as an edition.

 ### Git integration